-Sensitivity analysis: The disclosure of the sensitivity of the Net OPEB Liability to changes in the healthcare cost trend rate.
+Sensitivity analysis: This paragraph requires the disclosure of the sensitivity of the Net OPEB Liability to changes in the healthcare cost trend rate.
 The TOL is based on a medical benefit that is a flat dollar amount, therefore, it is unaffected by a healthcare cost trend rate.
 An increase or decrease in the trend rate would have no effect on the TOL.